PleskSoft/Plesk-OS/README.md

 # Plesk-OS
-In this repository , all the source files for the operating system will be uploaded and commited.
+In this branch all resource files will be included